Circular Economy studies, actions and beyond

 And about the other story…

-Julie Metta is a PhD candidate at the Faculty of Economics, KU Leuven, Belgium, conducting research on Circular Economy.
-Julie’s main research interests are collaborative, behavioural, environmental and resources economics.
-She is highly involved in multidisciplinary academic projects enhancing sustainable policies.
+Julie is highly involved in multidisciplinary academic projects enhancing sustainable policies.
 Passionate about sharing and learning about environmental practices, Julie is also socially engaged and dedicated to reducing waste generation and resource consumption, while enhancing civil initiatives.

-Her PhD thesis is part of the H2020 project Pop-Machina – to be completed in 2023.
-In this context, Julie is developing innovative economic models to assess the potential of the circular economy with regard to human components (e.g. labour, skills, redistribution).
+Julie got her Ph.D. in 2023 at the Faculty of Economics, KU Leuven, Belgium, conducting research on Environmental Economy.
+Julie’s main research interests are environmental policy, collaborative, behavioural, resources and transportation economics.
+Her Ph.D. thesis was funded by the European H2020 project Pop-Machina .
+In this context, Julie developed economic models and conducted empirical research to assess the potential of the circular economy with regard to human components (e.g. labour, skills, redistribution).

 After obtaining her Master of New Energy and Climate Change Engineering degree from INSA Strasbourg, France, in 2014, Julie spent 5 years in Hong Kong.
 First, she acted as scientific officer for the French Consulate, where she promoted France’s actions and policies on climate change, energy and environment among Hong Kong stakeholders, academics, and civil-society.
 Then, Julie worked on Circular Economy as research assistant at the multidisciplinary School of Energy and Environment, City University of Hong Kong.
 In Hong Kong, Julie founded “Sous les dechets, la plage” which raises environmental awareness and organizes seashore cleanings.
 She has also co-created and managed the Labdoo.org Hong Kong Hub.

-Since 2019, Julie has been based in Leuven where she is highly involved in the local maker community and has co-founded the Labdoo.org Belgium Hub.
+From 2019 until 2025, Julie was based in Leuven where she was involved in the local maker community and has co-founded the Labdoo.org Belgium Hub.

 Labdoo is a non-profit collaborative social network that brings sanitized second hand computers to communities in need.
 The computers are loaded with educational applications and sent around the world without incurring any economic cost and without generating additional CO2 emissions to the Planet.